military-strategies-and-tactics

 Origins and Early Shipbuilding

-During the 13th century, Mamluk shipbuilding remained conservative, focusing on practicality rather than experimentation.
-Carvel-built hulls (where planks are fastened edge-to-edge over a frame) were the standard, offering durability for the often stormy eastern Mediterranean.
-The ships were shallow-drafted, allowing them to navigate the Nile Delta and the string of coastal ports that formed the backbone of Mamluk maritime control.
-These early vessels lacked the size and firepower to engage the large Crusader war fleets on open water, but they excelled at ambush tactics, blockade runs, and transporting cavalry for coastal raids – a hallmark of Mamluk naval doctrine.
-The Battle of La Forbie (1244) and the capture of Caesarea (1255) demonstrated how the Mamluks used land-based forces supported by small, agile ships to outmaneuver larger naval powers.
+The 13th-century Mamluk navy focused on practicality.
+Hulls were built using the carvel method, with planks laid edge-to-edge over a pre-erected frame, a technique that produced strong, durable ships suited for the stormy eastern Mediterranean.
+The vessels had shallow drafts to navigate the Nile Delta and the string of coastal ports that formed the backbone of Mamluk maritime control.
+While these ships could not match the size or firepower of Crusader war fleets on open water, they excelled at ambush, blockade running, and transporting cavalry for coastal raids.
+The Battle of La Forbie (1244) and the capture of Caesarea (1255) demonstrated this doctrine: land forces supported by agile ships outmaneuvered larger naval powers.
+The ships themselves were simple but effective, serving as floating platforms for troops whose real strength lay in close-quarters combat.

 Advancements in Shipbuilding Techniques